jwrr/redbean-lua-examples/README.md

 redbean-lua-examples
 ====================
 redbean webserver examples.
 I'm just playing around, so take this all with a grain of salt.
+The examples build on one-another, so you jump to the last example and not miss out on anything.

 * Example 1 - Static pages
 * Example 2 - Dynamic content